oddegen/pickMe/README.md

 # pickME Color Picker

 **Note: pickME is currently in its early development stages.
 Some features may be incomplete or subject to change.
-Your feedback and contributions are highly appreciated as we work towards a stable release.**
+Your feedback and contributions are highly appreciated as I work towards a stable release.**

 ## Introduction

 pickME is a lightweight and user-friendly color picker tool designed to help you effortlessly capture and analyze colors from your screen.
-By simply clicking on any point on your display, pickME instantly provides you with the RGB values, hexadecimal representation, and HSL values of the selected color.
+By simply clicking on any point on your display, pickME instantly provides you with the selected color's RGB values, hexadecimal representation, and HSL values.

 ## Features